NumEconCopenhagen/projects-2019-mjk/dataproject/README.md

 In the first part of the project we download and structure data from Denmark Statistics table DNVALA.
 To get an overview, the descriptive analysis is carried and visualized through a boxplot.
 Afterwards the absolute and relative development of the exchange rates are illustrated graphically through plots.

-For detailed explanation we refer to the notebook where the code I contained.
+For detailed explanation we refer to the notebook where the code is contained.